secretariuss/e-commerce-back-end/README.md

   ## Installation
   Use in the terminal, clone from github, run npm install
   ## Usage
-  run in terminal npm run start
+  run in terminal - npm run seed, then - npm run start
   ## How to Contribute
   [Contributor Covenant](https://www.contributor-covenant.org/)
   In contributor covenant